jaytimm/textpress/README.md

 ### Why textpress?

-In an era of heavy AI frameworks and complex vector databases, textpress takes a rugged, local-first approach.
-Get from a search query to a structured data frame without the overhead.
+textpress takes a rugged, local-first approach to NLP.
+It is built to move from a search query to a structured data frame without the overhead.

-- **Corpus linguists** — KWIC and BM25 are first-class.
-Your data stays in data frames; no proprietary objects.
+- **Corpus linguists** — Traditional tools like KWIC and BM25 are first-class citizens.
+No proprietary object classes; your data stays in the data frames you already know.
 - **Data journalists** — Speed from lead to data.
-Fetch URLs from search or Wikipedia, ingest into Tidyverse-ready formats.
+Fetch URLs from search engines or Wikipedia and ingest them into clean, Tidyverse-ready formats in seconds.
-- **LLM & RAG developers** — A no-nonsense middle layer: `nlp_roll_chunks()` for context windows, `search_index()` for keyword retrieval before prompts.
+- **LLM & RAG developers** — A transparent middle layer for context engineering—providing the tools to chunk, rank, and inject text into prompts without managing a heavy stack.
-- **Students & teaching** — textpress also has value as a pedagogy tool: a clear, stepwise view of how raw web content becomes structured text.
-Standard data frames (no black-box objects) let students inspect every stage.
-- **Everyone** — Zero bloat.
-A consistent four-step pattern (Fetch → Read → Process → Search) that fits in a `|>` pipeline.
+- **Students & educators** — A bridge from theory to practice.
+By using an inspectable, stepwise flow, it makes the NLP pipeline visible—from raw web content to structured indices.

 ---